 The shortage of premium space in the DIFC has encouraged developers to commence or complete a number of new projects in this location in recent years.

-Globally, the most expensive premium office rents globally are found in Central Hong Kong ($323), New York’s Midtown ($194) and Beijing, Finance St ($190).For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Globally, the most expensive premium office rents globally are found in Central Hong Kong ($323), New York’s Midtown ($194) and Beijing, Finance St ($190).For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Subscribe to Arabian Business' newsletter to receive the latest breaking news and business stories in Dubai,the UAE and the GCC straight to your inbox.